NvdB31/fedex-assignment/README.md

-# Fexed Shipping Example Project - Signup Form with Angular
+# FedEx Shipping Example Project - Signup Form with Angular

 This example project demonstrates a simple signup form implementation using Angular.
 It includes form validation, custom components, and state management using NgRx.
+I've deployed a live demo using Vercel, which you can find here: https://fedex-demo.vercel.app/

 ## Project Structure